Life today, after being a World and an Olympic Champion!

 From 2010-2011 I had the privilege to get to know how it is to work with an Olympic Candidate city when Annecy in France tried to get the Winter Olympic Games in 2018.
 I was one of two vice presidents and travelled around the world to promote this French candidature.
-The winner was announced in Durban, South Africa, in July 2011.
-There will now be a great Winter Olympics in the city of Pyeongchang South Korea, and I wish them all the best.
+The winner was announced in Durban, South Africa, in July 2011, and as you all know the Olympic Winter Games 2018 went to the city of Pyeongchang, South Korea, which made a great job!

 In the Swedish Olympic Committee we have an organization where we gather all living Olympians in our country which is called "Svenska Olympier".
-I am sitting in that board together with 3 other Gold Olympians since 2010.
+I am sitting on that board together with other Olympians since 2011.
+The motto of the Olympians all over the world is; "Once and Olympian, always an Olympian".

-I am a member of the board of WOA, "World Olympian Association", since 2012.
-First 8 years I was appointed by it´s President, Mr Joel Bouzou and the President of the IOC, Mr Thomas Bach.
+I am a member of the board of WOA, "World Olympian Association", since 2011.
+First 9 years I was appointed by it´s President, Mr Joel Bouzou and the President of the IOC, Mr Thomas Bach.
 In October 2020 I got elected by my Olympian peers in Europe for a period of four new years and I am currently one of two vice Presidents.
 The other one is Mrs Mikako Kotani from Japan.
+Another member of the WOA board is the winter Olympian Patrick Singleton from Bermuda.
+He came up with a brilliant idea, around 2018, that all Olympians (approximately 100 000) around the world should be able to put three letters, OLY, behind their names as a recognition of their Olympic endeavors.
+It is the same as other post nominal letters like; Phd, Dr, Mag, Prof etc. Around 25 000 Olympians has since been given this honor so far.
+To be able to receive this recognition you cannot have had a doping sentence on your record or having had any other criminal activity.
+The WOA is scrutinising all Olympians applying for the OLY letters.

 Some useful websites: